zero-divisor/TechnikerSchule/ComputerSysteme/Uebungsaufgaben/aufgaben4_User_Gruppen.md

        that a user will be warned their password is about to expire.
 ```

+If none of the options are selected, `chage` operates in an interactive fashion, prompting the user with the current values for all of the fields.
+Enter the new value to change the field, or leave the line blank to use the current value.
+The current value is displayed between a pair of [ ] marks.

 ### Aufgabe 6

 #### Erstellen Sie sich unter Verwendung von seriösen Quellen ein Tutorial, wie bei Windows 10 lokale Benutzer und Gruppen eingerichtet werden können.

+__Create a local user account__

++ Select Start > Settings > Accounts and then select Family & other users.
+(In some versions of Windows you'll see Other users.)
++ Select Add someone else to this PC.
++ Select I don't have this person's sign-in information, and on the next page, select Add a user without a Microsoft account.
++ Enter a user name, password, or password hint, or choose security questions and then select Next.

 ### Aufgabe 7